eclipse-vertx/vert.x/core_manual_java.md

 #### Handling Multipart Form Attributes

 If the request corresponds to an HTML form that was submitted you can use the method `formAttributes` to retrieve a Multi Map of the form attributes.
-This should only called after *all* of the request has been read - this is because form attributes are encoded in the request *body* not in the request headers.
+This should only be called after *all* of the request has been read - this is because form attributes are encoded in the request *body* not in the request headers.

     request.endHandler(new VoidHandler() {
         public void handle() {